 Steven Bernstein, trumpet & slide trumpet

 Kenny Wollesen, drums & percussion

 Alumni of the band include Michael Blake, Ralph Carney, Bud Chase, Jeff Cressman, Danny Frankel, Bob Lipton, Paul Magid, Roy Nathanson, Howard Patterson, and Mike Sarin.

 Their latest recording, Postcards From The High Wire, was released in 2007.
 Seven years since their last one, and featuring their trademark widescreen sound that has been called “pure ear candy”, Postcards includes recordings of the Donaueschingen commissions as well as other favourites from the recent stretch of their 25-year-long scenic route.

 MR. WAU WA

 The Mr. Wau Wa Band was formed in 1998 as part of a project at P.S 122, which was celebrating Bertolt Brecht’s centenary.
 The band was inspired by a photo of Brecht from the ‘20s, performing with some clowns including the famed Karl Valentin and his partner Liesl Karlstadt.
 Brecht is standing in a cart playing the flageolette, behind a roll-down cartoon drawing of a strong-man being run over by a car full of revellers, with the inscription “Mr. Wau Wa”.
 The band is dedicated to performing the songs of Bertolt Brecht as set by his collaborators Kurt Weill, Hanns Eisler, and Paul Dessau, as well as some contemporary settings by David Hidalgo (from Los Lobos).
-Formed with four members of Kamikaze Ground Crew, plus the internationally renowned performance artist Rinde Eckert, members of the band are:
+Formed with four members of Kamikaze Ground Crew, plus the internationally renowned performance artist Rinde Eckert.